History, Theory, Methods: Perspectives on Audiences and Spaces of Film Exhibition

 Module description

-This module begins with theories of spectatorship and histories of the audience.
-Next, structured by a case study of London, the module explores the social, spatial and temporal sites of exhibition.
+In this module we begin with theories of spectatorship and histories of the audience.
+Next, structured by a case study of London, we explore the social, spatial and temporal sites of exhibition.

 - Early attempts to identify the film spectator